Workers’ Compensation Payroll Audit: Frequently Asked Questions

-Yes, include anyone part-time or full-time (W-2 form holders) who was employed during the policy period.
-Also include any part-time or full-time contractors (1099 form holders) for the policy period.
+Yes, include anyone part-time or full-time who was employed during the policy period.
+Include any former employees if they were paid during the audit period.

 Do we have to include those who receive a 1099 form instead of the W-2 form?

-Yes, individuals who receive a 1099 form are similar to those who receive a W-2.
+Yes, individuals who receive a 1099 form are like those who receive a W-2.
 Their payroll needs to be recorded as they are eligible for coverage under the workers' compensation policy.

 Why do we have to include contracted individuals?